drojf/ai_somnium_fps_camera/Readme.md

 ### Usage and Notes

-- Press **F8 to enable FPS mode**, and **F9 to revert to normal mode**.
-I've tried my best to "revert to normal mode" but this can break sometimes.
+- Press **F8 to enable FPS mode**, and **F9 to revert to normal mode**
 - Use the arrow keys to translate the camera.
 Hold the shift key to move faster.
 Use the mouse to rotate the camera.
 - Any changes to the camera you make apply to ALL cameras - this is why the character portraits move when you move.
 - Certain scenes look like they're in-game, but they are actually videos.
 Since it's a video, you cannot move the camera.
+- Common Problems:
+  - Don't hold right click in somniums to rotate - use only the mouse.
+  - **Make sure to exit FPS mode before accessing the menus (F9)**, otherwise you can't operate the menus/flowchart will be empty.

 #### Known Bugs and wierd behaviors

-- Make sure to exit FPS mode before accessing the menus, or you'll have various problems.
-If you do this accidentally, disable FPS mode, then return to the main menu to fix it.
-- Wierd things can happen if you enable FPS mode during cinematic scenes in Somniums.
-I recommend waiting until you enter 3rd person mode before activating the camera.
+- Cameras won't always revert to their proper position when you press F9 (especially during cinematic scenes)
+- Cinematic scenes while in somnium seem to break my method of moving the camera - but you can still rotate the camera.
+- The pink box in somniums represents your current physical position in the world.
+When pressing F8, the pink box will spawn directly underneath the player.
+A side affect of this is that the box can be used to lift and push the player around.
+- If the pink box gets in the way, hold right click while moving the mouse and you can rotate the camera around the pink box.
+- Since my method moves all cameras, including the character portrait camera, the character portrait will move/disappear when you use FPS mode.

+#### Interesting findings

+- I actually haven't found anything "unexpected", like unused rooms etc in the game - it seems fairly clean/expected.
+- Although you cannot jump in somniums, the game has a falling animation for characters (presumably it comes as a default feature of whatever they used).
+You can also walk and fall down from any collidable object in the game.

 ## Developer's Instructions / Reproduction Instructions